 By Joe O’Neill – I’ve had the privilege of working with outstanding entrepreneurs in a broad range of industries.
 They are good at many things, including controlling expenses.
 With limited access to capital, saving a penny here and a penny there goes right to the bottom line.
 They also tend to be decisive risk takers who move quickly on opportunities or challenges.
-However, introduce the topic of succession planning and many suffer from procrastination and that can be an expensive mistake.
+However, procrastination and succession can go hand-in-hand and that can be an expensive mistake.
 During my days in commercial banking this stance represented a significant risk to the bank.
 As a business coach, it has become a critical focus with my clients.

 Why is this phenomenon so prevalent?